Skip to main content

 Abstract design in blues, gold, and beige

-At its March 2025 meeting, the IAASB held its first discussion on its project to revise International Standard on Review Engagements (ISRE) 2410, Review of Interim Financial Information Performed by the Independent Auditor of the Entity.
-In particular, the IAASB discussed:
+At its September 2025 meeting, the IAASB discussed staff recommendations to address key issues in developing an exposure draft of Proposed ISRE 2410 (Revised), Review of Interim Financial Information Performed by the Independent Auditor of the Entity.

 For further information, visit the ISRE 2410 project page.